Wisconsin Court Records

 The Difference Between a Divorce and an Annulment in Wisconsin

-In the State of Wisconsin, an annulment and a divorce terminate a marriage.
+In Wisconsin, an annulment and a divorce terminate a marriage.
 A divorce will legally end a marriage, but an annulment will declare the marriage to have never existed.
-Divorce in Wisconsin does not require proof as it is a “no-fault” divorce state, and any party can file for a divorce as long as the marriage is irreparably broken according to Wis.
+Divorce in Wisconsin does not usually require proof, as it is a “no-fault” divorce state, and any party can file for a divorce as long as the marriage is irreparably broken according to Wis.
 Stat. § 767.315 (a).
-On the other hand, an annulment requires the requesting party to provide a legal ground to annul a marriage.
+On the other hand, an annulment typically requires the requesting party to provide legal grounds for the dissolution of the union.
 Either in a marriage or annulment, if there are children involved, the court will decide on child custody if both parties cannot agree.

-The significant difference between a divorce and an annulment is that divorce puts an end to a valid marriage while an annulment puts an end to an invalid marriage.
-If the marriage is seen to be invalid from the start, the state will grant both parties an annulment.
-Circuit Courts in Wisconsin handle all cases regarding divorce and annulment in the state.
+The significant difference between a divorce and an annulment is that a divorce usually ends a valid marriage, while an annulment ends an invalid marriage.
+If the marriage is seen to have been invalid from the start, the state may grant both parties an annulment.
+Circuit Courts in Wisconsin typically handle all divorce and annulment cases in the state.

 What is a Wisconsin Divorce Decree?

-Divorces decrees are not the same as divorce certificates.
-Divorce decrees incorporate both parties involved in the divorce, the court where the case was handled, the location and date of the final judgment, the agreements, and the court proceedings.
-These agreements may include child support, distribution of properties, child custody, insurance agreements, and spousal support.
+Divorce decrees are not the same as divorce certificates.
+They incorporate both parties involved in the divorce, the court where the case was handled, the location and date of the final judgment, the agreements, and the court proceedings.
+These agreements may include child support, distribution of property, child custody, insurance agreements, and spousal support.

 What is an Annulment in Wisconsin?